 Previously I was a postdoctoral researcher at The University of Iowa, where I worked with Dr. Andrew Reynolds and Prof. Cesare Tinelli, while also collaborating with Prof. Clark Barrett from Stanford University.
 Before that I was a PhD student at Inria Nancy under the direction of Prof. Pascal Fontaine.

-My research focuses on improving satisfiability modulo theories (SMT) solvers for the domains of formal verification and program synthesis.
-For this I have been mostly working on devising SMT techniques involving first-order and higher-order quantifiers, machine learning, and proof production.
-Furthermore I have worked on implementing these and other techniques for improving the state-of-the-art SMT solvers CVC4 and veriT.
+My research focuses on improving satisfiability modulo theories (SMT) solvers for the domains of formal verification and program synthesis, to which I have devised new SMT techniques involving first-order and higher-order quantifiers, machine learning, and proof production, among others.
+I am also a core developer of the state-of-the-art SMT solvers CVC4 and veriT.